ACROSS-Project/ACROSS/consortium/README.md

 A consortium of 5 French institutes and 4 Italian partners!
 ![logos](images/logo.png)

+we also benefit of moral support of [patronage](../patronage/README)

 **[PI : Maria Lancieri (IRSN, France)](maria)**

 ## WP1 Tracing the seismic history of the five bell towers